secretstartups/handbook/content/handbook/product/ux/ux-research/how-uxr-team-operates/index.md

 ### UX Researcher working models

-To maximize output and growth opportunities, we have established two working models that UX Researchers can choose to work within.
+To maximize research output and growth opportunities, we have established two working models that UX Researchers can choose to work within.

 #### Single UX Researcher support working model